Hugh0529/InjectScriptWebpackPlugin/README.md

 	```
 	- `src` is required, and accept `[ip]` to set your ip address
 	- when you set `inject`, or when you set `debug` in your command line, it will work
+	- if you want control in command line, do not set `inject`

 3. example

 	```
+	if not set inject:
 	node server.js debug
 	or
 	npm run build -- debug